DeerTears/old_qodot_docs/pages/beginner's-guide-to-qodot.md

 **Warning:** Never add new files to the `/addons/qodot` folder.
 Anything you add here will be erased since Qodot can auto-update through AssetLib.
 You are free to use or remove files in `/addons/qodot` as we'll be seeing soon.
 Keep any new files to your own project structure.

-With this in mind, you should create a unique Trenchbroom game config for each Godot project you create, rather than extending the Qodot.fgd provided by the plugin.

-If you're porting a map with an existing game config, and you're rolling your own textures into the map, you can skip ahead to [Setting your project directory in Trenchbroom](#Setting-your-project-directory-in-Trenchbroom).
+If you're porting a map with an existing game config, and you're rolling your own textures into the map, you can skip ahead to [Setting Game Path in Trenchbroom](#Setting-Game-Path-in-Trenchbroom).
 Otherwise, you can read about [using .wad files](https://github.com/Shfty/qodot-plugin/wiki/3.-Textures-and-Materials#wad-file-support) on the old Qodot Wiki.

-## Making a Trenchbroom game config
+## Creaing a Trenchbroom game config in Qodot

 A Trenchbroom game configuration (stored as a .cfg file) tells Trenchbroom the name and icon for your game, how your maps are saved, where your `/textures` folder is, and where the entity definitions are kept.

 When you install Qodot, you get a resource tool to create your own .cfg file.
+It's here so you can create a unique .cfg for your unique Godot project.

 Look for the `Qodot_Trenchbroom_Config_Folder.tres` file in your addons folder.
 It is installed at  `res://addons/qodot/game_definitions/trenchbroom/`.
 You can ignore `Qodot_Trenchbroom_Config_File.tres`, it's the Folder variant we want.